6 Of The Best Feel Good Books

 Posted by PR Neom

 We’ve got a saying at NEOM HQ… ‘keep learning’, because we’re all about moving our mind as well as our body.
-Reading and learning is in our DNA, so if January is the time you feel like hunkering down, switch swiping on Instagram for a turn of a page.
+Reading and learning is in our DNA, so hunker down and switch swiping on Instagram for a turn of a page.

 Here’s our 6 fave wellbeing books, new and old, that will give you great tips, get you giggling and feeling good in equal measures.